NekoMichi/DinguxSaveSync/README.md

 The snapshots feature allows multiple backup archives to be created at different time points, so the user can restore from a previous point.
 Snapshots are saved to /media/sdcard/backupsnapshots/

+Do not create any new folders here or rename any existing snapshot folders, as it may prevent the snapshots from being useable.

 **Advanced options**

 The advanced options menu provides a number of features primarily used for testing/debugging: